google/WebFundamentals/src/content/en/showcase/2016/service-worker-perf.md

 {# wf_updated_on: 2016-07-22T18:00:00.000Z #}
 {# wf_author: philipwalton #}
 {# wf_featured_image: /web/showcase/2016/images/service-worker-perf/desktop-all.png #}
 {# wf_featured_snippet: One of the most significant benefits of service workers (from a performance perspective, at least) is their ability to proactively control the caching of assets.
 A web application that can cache all of its necessary resources should load substantially faster for returning visitors.
 But what do these gains actually look like to real users?
-And how do you even go about measuring this? #}
+And how do you even measure this? #}

 <style>
 td[align="right"] {